 To date, we have experienced significant operating losses in funding the research, development, manufacturing and marketing of our products and may continue to incur operating losses.
 As of March 31, 2001, we had an accumulated deficit of \$103.7 million.
+We have incurred operating losses in each fiscal year since we were formed.
+We have experienced two quarters of profitability over the last four quarters, including the first quarter of 2001.
 Our ability to maintain profitability depends in part upon our ability, either independently or in collaboration with others, to successfully manufacture and market our products and services.
 We cannot assure you that we can sustain profitability on an ongoing basis.